Havre-Saint-Pierre

-Historically, the town's first inhabitants came from the Magdalen Islands in the nineteenth century.
-As a result, the people of the town speak a dialect much more closely related to Acadian French than to Quebec French.

-Other important geological features near the town include the Romaine River to the north and west, les Chutes Manitou, on the Manitou River to the west, l'Ile du Havre, less than a kilometre offshore from the town, and Anticosti Island, which on clear days can be seen to the south of the town.
+Havre-Saint-Pierre ([avʁ sɛ̃ pjɛʁ]) is a municipality located on the north shore of the Gulf of St. Lawrence, in Côte-Nord region, Minganie RCM, Quebec, Canada.

 History

-In 1857, a group of Acadian families from the Magdalen Islands, who had been deported from Savannah (Georgia, USA), settled on Eskimo Point (Pointe aux Esquimaux).
-The first mass was held on June 29, 1857, day of the feast of Saint Peter.
-In 1872, the Parish of Saint-Pierre-de-la-Pointe-aux-Esquimaux was officially established, the same year its post office opened under the name Esquimaux Point.
+In 1857, a group of Acadian families arrived, in 1872, the Parish of Saint-Pierre-de-la-Pointe-aux-Esquimaux was officially established, the same year its post office opened under the name Esquimaux Point.

 In 1873, the place was incorporated as a municipality.
 In 1924, the post office changed its name to Havre-Saint-Pierre, followed by the town in 1927, in order to focus on the harbor, which characterizes the area, while retaining the original parish name.
 It remained the largest town on the North Shore until 1936 when it was overtaken by Baie-Comeau.